christianrang/hackerfinder/README.md

 # hackerfinder

-*WARNING*: If you are looking to use the pkg files to access the APIs.
-This repo is by no means stable and everything is subject to change.
+> *WARNING*: If you are looking to use the pkg files to access the APIs.
+This repo is not stable and everything is subject to change.

 Uses VirusTotal to look up malicious things